 - Art Law

 Pushor Mitchell LLP is an organization with a rare and impressive sense of corporate social responsibility.
-For nearly three decades, Paul Mitchell, Q.C. his paralegal Lynne Holmes and their team have rallied around our charitable cause- ensuring that brain injury is 'front of mind' in the community as a significant social and health issue.
-Through their support of the organization from the very inception of the society, to provision of office space and Board leadership, to title sponsorship of the Pushor Mitchell Okanagan Conference on Brain Injury - Paul and his team which includes the other personal injury lawyers in his office, especially Keri Grenier and Greg Pratch, and their staff, continue to offer strong collaborative support in helping us in our efforts to improve the lives of the people we serve and to reduce preventable brain injuries through education and awareness.
-We are grateful to work with Paul Mitchell, Q.C. and his team at Pushor Mitchell LLP, and we are honored to call him our friend.Maribeth Friesen, CEOBrainTrust Canada
+For over three decades, Paul Mitchell, Q.C. and his team have rallied around our charitable cause, ensuring that brain injury is 'front of mind' in the community as a significant social and health issue.
+Through their support of the organization from the very inception of the society, to their ongoing commitment to provide board leadership, to title sponsorship of the Pushor Mitchell Okanagan Conference on Brain Injury - Paul and his team, continue to offer strong collaborative support in our efforts to improve the lives of the people we serve and to reduce preventable brain injuries through education and awareness.
+We are grateful to work with Paul Mitchell, Q.C. and his team at Pushor Mitchell LLP, and we are honoured to call him our friend.Mona Hennenfent, CEOBrainTrust Canada